create3000/x_ite/docs/_posts/tutorials/building-shapes-out-of-points-lines-and-faces.md

 To build a line shape:

-- Make a list of coordinates, using their indexes
+- Make a list of coordinates, using their indices
-- List coordinate indexes in the *coordIndex* field of the [IndexedLineSet](/x_ite/components/rendering/indexedlineset/) node
+- List coordinate indices in the *coordIndex* field of the [IndexedLineSet](/x_ite/components/rendering/indexedlineset/) node

-A line is drawn between pairs of coordinate indexes:
+A line is drawn between pairs of coordinate indices:

 - **-1** marks a break in the line
 - A line is not automatically drawn from the last index back to the first